 - Fill in your winners plus a further two choices

-- some exhibitors may decline a specific award.

 - Give in full:

 - Exhibit Number

 - Name(s) of exhibitors

 - Exhibit Title.

-- The Team Captain signs the report.
+- The Judge(s) signs the report.

 - Give it to the Special Awards Chair.

 Spread the Wealth

 - It is the Policy of the TVSEF to Spread The Wealth, and limit the number of awards given to one project.
 Thus the Chief Judge reserves the right to give an award to your second choice should one project end up with multiple awards. - Example: The winner of a trip to the CWSF would not usually also be awarded the London Children's Museum award.